msdavid89/rawsockets/README.md

 we weren't resetting the checksum of our TCP packets to 0 before calculating it for the next packet, so our ACKs were getting dropped due to bad checksums at the other end.

 3. There were similar issues with the FIN packets at the end, and not incrementing the sequence number properly.
+At first, we were passing in the FIN packet received and updating that to send back, but this was problematic because our "response" had the local and remote ports reversed.

 -------------------------------------